Mrs. Quinn: Why do you think you're going to die?

 - The first episode of the series starts off with Lucy as a 12-year-old who gets her period for the first time.
 Since to Lucy getting her period was A Very Big Deal because she is "becoming a woman", she talked about it with the rest of the family.

 - Years later, youngest daughter Ruthie got an episode dedicated to her getting their first period.
 While Lucy was happy when she had her first period, Ruthie was embarrassed because of her family's overenthusiastic reaction to it.

 - In Anne with an E, Anne panics really badly, and thinks that she is dying.
 She hadn't learned anything about periods, and is horrified to find out that they happen every month.

 - Babylon 5: At the start of season 2, Delenn, ambassador for the Minbari race, emerges from a chrysalis as a Half-Human Hybrid.
-She consults Commander Ivanova for advice adjusting to her new human features, and mentions she's been having strange cramps.
+In "Soul Mates", she consults Commander Ivanova for advice adjusting to her new human features, and mentions she's been having strange cramps.